RobertsLab/sams-notebook/_posts/2023/2023-07-21-RNA-Quantification---C.gigas-PolyIC.md

 categories:
   - Miscelleneous
 ---
 Steven [asked me to generate cDNA](https://github.com/RobertsLab/resources/issues/1675) (GitHub Issue) from [_Crassostrea gigas_ (Pacific oyster)](http://en.wikipedia.org/wiki/Pacific_oyster) RNA, as part of Matt George's polyIC project.
-Before starting reverse transcription, I felt it would be best to quntify the RNA using the Qubit 3.0 using the Broad Range Assay.
+Before starting reverse transcription, I felt it would be best to quantify the RNA using the Qubit 3.0 using the Broad Range Assay.
 Steven and I discussed which samples to use earlier this week.

 Used 1uL of each sample.